State Transitions panel

 With the Zoom tool on, click and drag to select an area:

-Click the Reset view button in the panel toolbar (or double-click the panel) to reset to the original viewport, as defined by your panel's range settings:
+Click the Reset view button in the panel toolbar, press r (when the panel is selected), or double-click the panel to reset to the original viewport, as defined by your panel's range settings:

 Scroll vertically